 consecrated by Bell, whose previous consecration was accepted by

 Carfora, who was consecrated by De Landas Berghes, who was consecrated by

 Mathew, who was consecrated by the ancient See of Utrecht (Holland),

 which was given the right to elect its own Bishops by Pope Eugene III in 1145, was granted canonical autonomy by Pope Leo X in 1520, and traces its sacramental succession directly to the Holy See in Rome.

-The moral of the story is that Rome, by its very own definition, accepts the validity of many independent Catholic bodies which can trace their validity back to Rome itself --- such as Old Roman Catholic Churches, the Polish National Catholic Church and the Catholic Apostolic Church of Brazil (Bishop Duarte Costa).
-And since the NAORCC, Archdiocese of California is at great pains to cooperate as much as possible with the Church that gave it its validity, it should come as no surprise why the NAORCC, Archdiocese of California does not hesitate to refer to itself as spiritually unified with Rome through Christ and valid apostolic succession.
+The moral of the story is that Rome, by its very own definition, accepts the validity of many independent Catholic jurisdictions which can trace their validity back to Rome itself --- such as Old Roman Catholic Churches, Old Catholic Churches, the Polish National Catholic Church and the Catholic Apostolic Church of Brazil (Bishop Duarte Costa).
+And since the NAORCC, Utrecht Succession is at great pains to cooperate as much as possible with the Church that gave it its validity, it should come as no surprise why the NAORCC, Utrecht Succession does not hesitate to refer to itself as spiritually unified with Rome through Christ and valid apostolic succession.